cdegroot/guix/wip/dotnet/README.md

 To build dotnet.

+* TODO: the build script starts downloading the binaries again, so the order now is "setup", "build", "setup", "build".
+Figure out the proper steps.

 I'm building against the `release/5.0` branch, commit id `c13177f2205e4eb8e19e08ac45889b793edc9a2d`

 The dotnet source repo is checked out under `~/tmp` by default, which is a totally non-standard